Tuition fee refunds

 • short-term impairment (eg missing 2 days of class due to illness)

-• circumstances which are more appropriately covered by provisions for Special Consideration in Final Examinations (eg short-term illness during the exam period)
+• circumstances that are more appropriately covered by provisions for Special Consideration in Final Examinations (eg short-term illness during the exam period)

 • known impairment such as chronic illness (medical or psychological), injury or disability unless medical evidence confirms that, despite appropriate management, there has been an unexpected worsening of the condition